 Basics of Investing in Mutual Funds

-You can even seek the help of an advisor.
-However, when choosing how you want to purchase a mutual fund, you would be well advised to consider several factors that will affect your investment -- factors like fees and expenses, services provided and the availability of mutual funds.
+However, when choosing how you want to purchase a mutual fund, you need to consider several factors that will affect your investment -- factors like fees and expenses, services provided and the availability of mutual funds.

 Seeking Professional Advice to Buy Mutual Funds